-a A matter personal to a member of staff that is being considered by a meeting of the Council or the Human Resources Committee is subject to standing order 11.
+- A matter personal to a member of staff that is being considered by a meeting of the Council or the Human Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Human Resources committee or, if they are not available, Chairman of the Council, of absence occasioned by illness or other reason and that person shall report such absence to the Human Resources committee at its next meeting.

-- b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Human Resources committee or, if he is not available, the vice-chairman of the Human Resources committee of absence occasioned by illness or other reason and that person shall report such absence to Human Resources Committee at its next meeting. - c The chairman of Human Resources committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Human Resources committee or in his absence, the vice-chairman of the Human Resources committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff relates to the chairman or vice-chairman of the Human Resources committee, this shall be communicated to another member of the Human Resources committee, which shall be reported back and progressed by resolution of the Human Resources committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- The chair of the Human Resources committee or in their absence, Chairman of the Council, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Human Resources committee or in their absence, the Chairman of the Council, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff relates to the chair of the Human Resources committee, this shall be communicated to another member of the Human Resources committee, which shall be reported back and progressed by resolution of the Human Resources committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).